 This 7 km long walking route connects Pico do Arieiro to Pico Ruivo in a path that is carved on the rock; here you’ll have the chance to admire the surrounding mountains and the amazing landscapes.

 Another of the things to do in Madeira is visiting its capital.
 With over 100 000 inhabitants, Funchal is the biggest city in Madeira.
-It’s a modern city but, at the same time, kept an authentic historic centre that will amaze you.
+It’s a modern city but, at the same time, it kept an authentic historic centre that will amaze you.

 Funchal is most known for its handicrafts, the wine and the pleasant weather.
 Aside from the amazing historic centre, where you can visit the Sacred Art Museum, the Blandy cellars, the Mercado dos Lavradores, the city will also offer you one of the most beautiful gardens in the world, a surprising means of transportation and, of course, friendly and welcoming people.